 It was a cushy atmosphere.
 Every morning, someone came by with a big cart piled with pastries and bagels, and every afternoon they brought lunch.
 If the employees stayed after 8 p.m., the firm would pay for their dinner and cab ride home.

 “All the paralegals would stay until dinnertime.
 Then we'd go out on the town, and at 2 a.m. we'd grab a cab back to Brooklyn,” says Henkin.
 “It was a fun time.”

 Eventually, the case settled favorably for the client and firm.
 As the champagne flowed, Henkin could see the associates envisioning their pathways to partnership opening up.
 He was happy for them.
 But he felt no emotional connection to the work.

 “I had a profound indifference about what we were doing,” says Henkin.
 “I wanted to have something that I felt passionately engaged about.”

-After graduating law school, Henkin got the chance to work in Earthjustice’s Honolulu office, which focused on cases that centered people’s relationship to the environment.
+After graduating from law school, Henkin got the chance to work in Earthjustice’s Honolulu office, which focuses on cases that center people’s relationship to the environment.